Key Takeaways:

 - Legal protections in California apply equally regardless of sexual orientation, marital status, or family structure.

-- Surrogates must go through mental and medical screening, with legal requirements that protect their well-being throughout the surrogacy process.
+- Surrogates must go through mental and medical screeningComprehensive health examination to verify fitness for pregnancy., with legal requirements that protect their well-being throughout the surrogacy processThe full series of steps from initial consultation to post-birth legal finalization..

 1. Surrogacy Contracts Are Enforceable—And Must Be in Place First